-At The Spark Initiative, we loved the movie Soul.
+At The SPARK Initiative, we loved the movie Soul.
 In addition to the beautiful visuals, storyline, and music, so many concepts deeply resonated with us because of our own work with children and youth.
-Here are a few of our highlights. *This blog post contains spoilers for the movie Soul*
+Here are a few of our highlights.
+Please note this post contains spoilers!

 Depiction of ‘Lost Souls’

-We show kids the way out of the suffering by describing the ‘whether’ of our minds and facilitating experiences for them to have personal insights into their Sparks, which, like the sun, are always present, just covered up by temporary mental storms.
+We show kids the way out of the suffering by describing the ‘weather’ of our minds and facilitating experiences for them to have personal insights into their SPARK, which, like the sun, are always present, just covered up by temporary mental storms.
 One of our most effective visuals to show this is with a light bulb and lampshade.
-Without the shade, the bulb, representing our Spark, is super bright, almost blinding.
+Without the shade, the bulb, representing our SPARK, is super bright, almost blinding.
 When we add the lampshade, it’s slightly dimmer but still quite bright.
-We then use post-it notes to start covering the lampshade with all the thoughts that tend to swirl around in our mental whether like ‘I’m not good enough, I’ll never find my purpose, I’m useless’, etc. From this, we can clearly see the Spark is still there, just covered up by unhelpful thinking and thus emitting less light.
+We then use post-it notes to start covering the lampshade with all the thoughts that tend to swirl around in our mental weather like ‘I’m not good enough, I’ll never find my purpose, I’m useless’, etc. From this, we can clearly see the SPARK is still there, just covered up by unhelpful thinking and thus emitting less light.
 Just like 22, when kids see this, the unhelpful thoughts tend to fall away and their true nature is revealed.
-Even if the thoughts still stay, the simple knowing of the existence of your Spark and that it can never be lost or damaged, provides a relief from the suffering and hope to ride out the storm.
+Even if the thoughts still stay, the simple knowing of the existence of your SPARK and that it can never be lost or damaged, provides a relief from the suffering and hope to ride out the storm.